How to start investing in the property.

-If you are considering to become a property investor or just want to buy a second home to be rent out, here you can find all information about how to start your journey.
+If you are considering becoming a property investor or just want to buy a second home to be rented out, here you can find all information about how to start your journey.
 Over the coming articles, we will cover the funding options, rental cover ratio, SPV limited company set up, taxation, allowances, insurance, and maintenance.

 Investing in property basics.

 A buy-to-let mortgage is a first-charge, secured loan on a property that is intended to be let out to tenants, rather than lived in by the borrower.
 The BTL mortgage typically will be interest-only, which means that the capital owned will not be repaid over time and the property will not become debt-free at the end of the term.
 The investor will have an option to sell the property to pay back the loan or refinance again at the end of the term.
 Buy-to-let mortgages have a higher age limit and are suitable for retirement investments.